Limits and dynamics of stochastic neuronal networks with random heterogeneous delays: Setting of the problem

 \section{Setting of the problem}

 In this section, we describe the mathematical formalism used throughout the manuscript.
-We shall analyze the dynamics of a relatively general neuron model, valid for most usual models used in computational neuroscience.
+We shall analyze the dynamics of a relatively general neuron model, valid for most usual models used in computational neuroscience such as the Hodgkin-Huxley~\cite{hodgkin-huxley:52} or Fitzhugh-Nagumo~\cite{fitzhugh:69} models.
 The state of each neuron $i$ in the network is classically described by a $d$-dimensional variable $X^i\in E:=\R^d$, typically corresponding to the membrane potential of the neuron and possibly additional variables such as those related to ionic concentrations and gated channels (see e.g.~\cite{ermentrout-terman:10b}).

 We consider networks composed of a finite number of populations $\alpha \in \{1, \cdots, P\}$.
 The populations differ through the intrinsic properties of each neurons and the input they receive.
 We assume that the number of neuron in each population $\alpha \in \{1,\ldots,P\}$, denoted $N_{\alpha}$ increases as the network size increases, and tends to infinity in the limit considered, which we will be denoting $N\to\infty$.
 We define the population function that associates to a neuron $i$ the population $\alpha$ it belongs to: $p(i)=\alpha$.